-Maine primaries: Liberals pump hundreds of millions into races
+Maine primaries: Liberals pump hundreds of thousands into races

 In the lead-up to the primary, gubernatorial candidates are attacking opponents over spending by out-of-state groups.

-Democratic gubernatorial candidate Adam Cote has blasted a $192,500 recent ad-buy from a Maine group linked to the Washington, D.C.-based Emily’s List, which endorsed his Democratic rival, state Attorney General Janet T. Mills, in January.
+Democratic gubernatorial candidate Adam Cote has blasted a $192,500 recent ad-buy from a Maine group linked to the Washington, D.C.-based Emily’s List, which endorsed Mills in January.

 “To have an outside group, no matter who it is, drop $200,000 into a Maine gubernatorial race to attack one candidate, six days before an election, is unprecedented and exactly what people hate about politics,” Cote said.

-Note: This story has been corrected to say that Democratic and liberal groups are spending hundreds of thousands of dollars in Maine, not hundreds of millions.